pascalpp/pascal.com/src/lib/diary/2025-04-19-using-named-details-tags/page.md

 ---
 title: Using named details tags
 date: 2025-04-19T18:47:24.030Z
-status: draft
 summary: A short post about using the `name` attribute on `details` tags to create a simple accordion with no javascript.
 tags: [html]
+status: published
 ---

+The `details` tag creates an expandable/collapsible element on your page, with an always-visible summary which can be tapped or clicked to hide or show the content.
 You can use the `name` attribute on `details` tags to create a simple accordion with no javascript.

 <hr/>